baguswjksn/blog/_posts/2025-04-06-brothers-karamazov.md

 ---
 layout: post
-title: Reading Karamazov: A Personal Descent into Doubt and Truth
+title: Reading Karamazov — A Personal Descent into Doubt and Truth
 tags: literature, Russian novels
 permalink: reading-karamazov
 desc: A personal reflection on Fyodor Dostoevsky's The Brothers Karamazov, exploring themes of doubt, faith, suffering, and the search for moral truth.